happner/tracey/Readme.md

 url: 'http://139.59.215.133:8080' #public url, that Tracey listens on, where our github hooks are sending their payloads to
 ```
-*tracey is being configured to listen to push events on 2 repos: happner/tracey and happner/happner respectively, she will respond to posts to her external address 139.59.215.133:8080*

 ##prerequisites
 - docker ([installation instructions](https://docs.docker.com/engine/installation/linux/ubuntulinux))
 - nodejs